 - A poor standard of care during the delivery resulting in cuts, bruising, hip and shoulder damage and fractures to a baby

-- Failure to treat or adequately treat serious post-birth complications in the mother eg. fissures, tears, poor stitching
+- Failure to treat or adequately treat serious post-birth complications in the mother eg. fissures, negligence associated with birth tears and /or episiotomy, poor stitching

 If it can be shown that the treatment given to a mother or baby – before, during or after birth, fell below the standards of reasonably competent health care professional, you may be entitled to make a compensation claim.